autistic-symposium/master-algorithms-py/linked_lists/README.md

-## Linked List
+## Linked Lists

 <br>

-* each node in a singly-linked list contains a valye and a reference fiedl to link to the next node. the head node (first node) usually represents the whole list.
+* each node in a singly-linked list contains a value and a reference field to link to the next node. the head node (first node) usually represents the whole list.

 * unlike an array, a linked list does not provide constant time access to an index (as it needs to interact through all k elements), however addition and removal of elements are constant time.
+  * if you need to add or delete a node frequently, a linked list could be a good choice.
+  * if you need to access an element by index often, an array might be a better choice than a linked list.

 * nodes can be added at the beginning, head needs to be update (`current -> head` and `head = current`).